Ligado Networks: 5G/GPS spectrum

 Ligado received FCC's unanimous approval for use of spectrum near the L-bands used by GPS signals for their 5G networks in April 2020.
-The decision came after letters from the Department of Defense and members of congress suggested that the company using spectrum would interfere with military capabilities.
+The decision came after letters from the Department of Defense and members of Congress suggested that the company using spectrum would interfere with military capabilities.
 Secretary of Defense Mark Esper warned of the risks, and a spokesman for the Pentagon argued that the request should be denied.
 The request was also opposed by Iridium Communications and the Federal Aviation Administration.

 After the FCC approval, Bradford Parkinson, lead architect of the Global Positioning System and member of the National Executive Committee for Space-Based Positioning, Navigation and Timing, said that the FCC had made a "grave error" in their approval.
 An advisory committee agreed that the approval was a risk.
 Major aviation associations including the Air Line Pilots Association, International, Aerospace Industries Association, Aircraft Owners and Pilots Association (AOPA), and others all filed statements in opposition to the order.
 Other major GPS users, including Lockheed, Garmin, Trimble, and others also filed statements in opposition.
 Additionally, after the ruling, the Department of Defense and Department of Transportation issued a joint statement of opposition; the latter noted safety losses from impacts to E-911 service.
 The HASC committee chairman, Rep. Adam Smith called it a security risk.

 In early May, the SASC held a hearing on the effects of the decision.
 Referencing the COVID-19 pandemic, Chairman Sen. James Inhofe charged FCC, stating "a few powerful people made a hasty decision over the weekend, in the middle of a national crisis, against the judgment of every other agency involved".
 The DOD said they had filed multiple objections and believed the license would be denied.
 The DOD objected to a draft of the approval in October 2019 and communicated this back to the FCC, who shared their rejection with Ligado.
 The FCC was not invited to participate; it is overseen by another committee.
 Ligado was also not invited to participate, which their CEO and Chairman both complained about in a joint statement.
 The following day, the HASC wrote a letter on behalf of the entire committee denouncing the decision and asking oversight questions.
 HASC and FCC participated in a conference call on May 21.
 On the following day, the National Telecommunications and Information Administration formally petitioned the FCC to request for a reversal of the decision.
 Ligado stated AG William Barr, Secretary of State Mike Pompeo and others supported their license.
-On May 26, Pai responded to the HASC, commenting on the interagency conflict and defending their decision.
+On May 26, FCC Chairman Ajit Pai responded to the HASC, commenting on the interagency conflict and defending their decision.